 (2) Damage or destruction of assets

 Neither GDP nor the associated income measures are adjusted to take account of damage to, or destruction of, assets due to a catastrophic event.
 Depreciation schedules and the NIPA measure of depreciation—consumption of fixed capital (CFC)—reflect normal accidental damage as well as the decline in the value of the stock of fixed assets due to wear and tear, normal obsolescence, and aging.
 As disaster losses are not considered normal, they are not included in CFC as a charge against income earned from current production.
 Instead, disaster losses are recorded as negative "other changes in volume of assets" when accounting for changes in the net stock of produced assets.1 These estimates are published annually in NIPA Table 5.10 Changes in Net Stock of Produced Assets (see lines 28-36) and in the fixed assets accounts tables 1.7 Current-Cost Other Changes in Volume of Assets for Fixed Assets and Consumer Durable Goods and 1.8 Historical-Cost Other Changes in Volume of Assets for Fixed Assets and Consumer Durable Goods.
-(See also “How are the fixed assets accounts (FAAs) impacted by disasters such as Hurricane Katrina and Superstorm Sandy?”).
+(See also “How are the fixed assets accounts (FAAs) and consumption of fixed capital (CFC) impacted by disasters?”).
 Additionally, estimates for disaster losses are published annually and quarterly as addenda items in NIPA table 5.1 Saving and Investment by Sector (see lines 59-65).

 (3) Insurance payments and government disaster relief